-If my daring husband had been home he would have had me go to James and quickly done some investigating.
+If my daring husband had been home he would have had me go to JF and quickly done some investigating.
 But he was on the road, driving home from Wisconsin with a friend and so I was on my own.
-I hung up the phone, got James, and sat in the mini-van to call 911.
+I hung up the phone, got JF, and sat in the mini-van to call 911.

 I knew that if I called 911 they would send all kinds of people.
 I was right.
 I police officer responded right away.
 I heard his siren and saw his lights before he turned down my street.
 I was impressed with his bravery as he went into the house.
 A county cop then showed up and went in, too.
 He was calling for more people on his shoulder walkie-talkie.